rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 Interesting Configurations
 ==========================
-With how customizable this device is, there are _many_ ways in which to use it, so here are a few fun ones I've thought of.
+Given how customizable the Mk 2 is, there are _myriad_ ways in which to use it.
+Here are a few fun ones I've thought of.
 Note that some of these have the potential to boost the multiplier to ridiculous levels, and are not intended to be balanced.
 My goal is to give you, the player, ways in which to have fun and customize this mod to _your_ liking.

 Brainiac
 --------